pulsar-edit/pulsar/packages/language-toml/README.md

-# TOML language support in Lumine
+# language-toml

-Adds syntax highlighting for [TOML](https://github.com/toml-lang/toml) in Lumine.
+TOML support for Lumine.

-Contributions are greatly appreciated.
-Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.
+## Features

+- **Grammars**: provides both Tree-sitter and TextMate grammars.
+- **Syntax highlighting**: full grammar coverage for TOML files.

+## Services

+- **hyperlink.injection** (`0.1.0`): consumed to highlight URLs inside TOML files as clickable links.
+- **todo.injection** (`0.1.0`): consumed to highlight `TODO`-style markers inside comments.

+## Contributing

+Got ideas to make this package better, found a bug, or want to help add new features?
+Just drop your thoughts on GitHub.
+Any feedback is welcome!